rlaffers/eslint-plugin-xstate/README.md

 }
 ```

-### XState v4
+### XState Version
 The default shareable configurations are for XState v5.
-If you use the older XState v4, append `_v4` to the name of the configuration you want to use.
+If you use XState version 4, append `_v4` to the name of the configuration you want to use.

 ```json
 {